zeromq/pyzmq/README.rst

 Authors
 =======

-This project was started by and continues to be led by Brian E. Granger (ellisonbg AT gmail DOT com).
+This project was started and continues to be led by Brian E. Granger (ellisonbg AT gmail DOT com).
+Min Ragan-Kelley (benjaminrk AT gmail DOT com) is the primary developer of pyzmq at this time.

 The following people have contributed to the project: